ahl27/froth/README.md

 <img src="./man/figures/froth.png" width="400" class="center"/>

-froth is a FORTH implementation for R.
+froth is a FORTH implementation for R. If you're new to `froth` or Forth, check out [the detailed overview](https://www.ahl27.com/froth/articles/froth.html) or my [in-depth tutorial](https://www.ahl27.com/froth/articles/FundamentalFroth.html).

 This implementation comes with a number of differences from other FORTHs:
 - uses R operators for arithmetic, so `3 2 /` returns `1.5`